English

 I am Dans Wong (Ziwen Wang), and my work revolves around the themes of time, repetition and order.
 I was diagnosed with autism in childhood, and during that time I developed a strong fascination with clocks.
 By observing clocks and reflecting on time, I gradually formed my own way of understanding the world—one that is closely tied to the repetitive tendencies of autism.

 I began my artistic journey with printmaking.
 The reproducibility of this medium allowed me to explore the relationship between repetition and difference.
-For me, repetition is not just doing the same thing again and again—it is a way of venturing into the unknown.
-I try to discover new possibilities within simple forms, and over time I expanded beyond printmaking to painting, installations, and performance art, broadening the range of my practice.
+For me, even within repetition, there are always subtle differences to be found.
+I often search for new creative possibilities within simple and repetitive forms, and over time I expanded beyond printmaking to painting, installations, and performance art, broadening the range of my practice.

-My reflections on time also extend to structured formats such as calendars, class schedules, and timetables.
+My reflections on time later expanded from “clocks” to structured formats such as calendars, class schedules, and timetables.
 I am interested in how these frameworks reveal the rhythm and order of time.
 To me, time is not merely a tool for measurement and record-keeping, but something deeply intertwined with repetition and everyday experience.

-In my work, “stars” symbolize the autistic community—individuals who shine within society yet are often difficult to fully understand.
-“Grids” represent the institutionalized structures of time and regulation, which quietly shape behavior and daily rhythms.
-From these two ideas, I explore how personal experience is organized, adjusted, or brought into friction within systemic frameworks.
-Each brushstroke, each table I construct, and each intervention in time is my way of exploring the relationship between myself and social order—sometimes aligning and coordinating, other times resisting and reconstructing.
+In my work, “stars” symbolize the autistic community—individuals who shine within society yet are often unable to be fully understood.
+“Grids” represent the institutionalized structures of time and regulation, which invisibly shape people’s behavior and ways of living.
+From these two element, I explore how personal experience is organized, adjusted, or even brought into contradiction within systemic frameworks.
+Each brushstroke, each table I construct, and each intervention in time is my way of exploring the relationship between myself and social order—sometimes aligning and coordinating, other times questioning and reconstructing.

-With a sharp and personal perspective, I bring together lived experience, philosophical thought, and artistic language.
-Through repetition, I search for new possibilities; through difference, I uncover unique values.
-In doing so, I have built a worldview that centers on time, repetition, and the perception of systemic structures.
+I hope through my practice to bring together personal experience, reflection, and artistic language.
+Through constant repetition, I search for new possibilities; through difference, I uncover unique values.
+In doing so, I have gradually built a personal worldview centered on time, repetition, and order.